 There are tough rules to crack down on money laundering and the proceeds of crime.
 These rules affect a wide range of people and we consider how your organisation may be affected.

 Most of us imagine money launderers to be criminals involved in drug trafficking or terrorism or to be someone like Al Capone.
 However legislation, in the last two decades, has expanded significantly the definition of what we might have traditionally considered as money laundering.
 While the general principles remain; money laundering involves turning the proceeds of crime into apparently ‘innocent’ funds with no obvious link to their criminal origins, what has changed is that the definition now includes the proceeds of any criminal offence, regardless of the amount involved.

-The key pieces of legislation are:
+Firstly, the key pieces of legislation are:

 - the Proceeds of Crime Act 2002 (The Act) as amended by the Serious Organised Crime and Police Act 2005, and

 - the Money Laundering Regulations 2007 (The 2007 Regulations).

 The Act re-defines money laundering and the money laundering offences, and creates mechanisms for investigating and recovering the proceeds of crime.
 It also revises and consolidates the requirement for those affected to report knowledge, suspicion or reasonable grounds to suspect money laundering.
 See the panel below for some of the more technical terms of the Act.

 The 2007 Regulations

 The 2007 Regulations contain the detailed procedural requirements for those affected by the legislation.
 The Regulations came into force on 15 December 2007.

 Under the Act, someone is engaged in money laundering if they: